Comparing The Best CDN Providers: Azure, CloudFront, Cloudflare, and Beyond

 - Analytics dashboard to track the performance of live streams and VODs

-As we’ve covered, using a CDN is essential for most modern video businesses.
-However, we also know that comparing live streaming CDN providers can be confusing.
-We hope this article will help you differentiate between some of the big CDN players on the market.
+Using a CDN is essential for most professional online video streaming.
+However, choosing a live streaming CDN provider can be confusing.
+We hope this article has helped you differentiate between some of the biggest CDN providers on the market.

-Plus, we offer a 30-day free trial so that you can test out streaming over the Akamai CDN right now.
-No credit card necessary!
+We offer a 30-day free trial so you can access all of our powerful features to see if Dacast is the right solution for you.
 Click the button below to start streaming live today.
+No credit card is required.

 Any questions, comments, or ideas?
 Let us know below.
 We enjoy hearing from our readers and will get back to you when we can.
 For regular tips on live streaming and exclusive offers, feel free to join our LinkedIn group.